-Operations - UPRR is a Class I railroad operating in the U.S. We have 32,236 route miles, linking Pacific Coast and Gulf Coast ports with the Midwest and eastern U.S. gateways and providing several corridors to key Mexican gateways.
-We serve the Western two-thirds of the country and maintain coordinated schedules with other rail carriers to move freight to and from the Atlantic Coast, the Pacific Coast, the Southeast, the Southwest, Canada, and Mexico.
+Operations - UPRR is a Class I railroad operating in the U.S. We have 32,340 route miles, linking Pacific Coast and Gulf Coast ports with the Midwest and eastern U.S. gateways and providing several corridors to key Mexican gateways.
+We serve the Western two-thirds of the maintain coordinated country and schedules with other rail carriers to move freight to and from the Atlantic Coast, the Pacific Coast, the Southeast, the Southwest, Canada, and Mexico.
 Export and import traffic moves through Gulf Coast and Pacific Coast ports and across the Mexican and Canadian borders.
 Our freight traffic consists of bulk, manifest, and premium business.
-Bulk traffic primarily consists of coal, grain, soda ash, ethanol, rock and crude oil shipped in unit trains - trains transporting a single commodity from one origin to one destination.
+Bulk traffic primarily consists of coal, grain, soda ash, ethanol, and rock shipped in unit trains - trains transporting a single commodity from one origin to one destination.
 Manifest traffic includes individual carload or less than train-load business involving commodities such as lumber, steel, paper, food and chemicals.
 The transportation of finished vehicles, auto parts, intermodal containers and truck trailers are included as part of our premium business.
-In 2018, we generated freight revenues totaling \$21.4 billion from the following four commodity groups:
+In 2019, we generated freight revenues totaling \$20.2 billion from the following four commodity groups:

-2018 Freight Revenue
+2019 Freight Revenue

-Agricultural Products - Transportation of grains, commodities produced from these grains, fertilizer, and food and beverage products generated 21% of the Railroad's 2018 freight revenue.
+Agricultural Products - Transportation of grains, commodities produced from these grains, fertilizer, and food and beverage products generated 22% of the Railroad's 2019 freight revenue.
 We access most major grain markets, linking the Midwest and Western U.S. producing areas to export terminals in the Pacific Northwest and Gulf Coast ports, as well as Mexico.
-We also serve significant domestic markets, including grain processors, animal feeders and ethanol producers in the Midwest, West, South and Rocky Mountain states.
-Fertilizer movements originate in the Gulf Coast region, the western U.S. and Canada (through interline access) for delivery to major agricultural users in the Midwest, western U.S., as well as abroad.
+We also serve significant domestic markets, including grain processors, animal feeders and ethanol producers in the Midwest and West.
+Fertilizer movements originate in the Gulf Coast region, Midwest, western U.S. and Canada (through interline access) for delivery to major agricultural users in those areas, as well as abroad.

 Energy - The Company's Energy shipments are grouped into the following three categories: (i) coal, (ii) sand and (iii) petroleum, liquid petroleum gases (LPG) and renewables.
-In 2018, this group generated 21% of our freight revenue.
+In 2019, this group generated 18% of our freight revenue.
 The Railroad's network supports the transportation of coal shipments to independent and regulated power companies and industrial facilities throughout the U.S. Through interchange gateways and ports, UPRR's reach extends to eastern U.S. utilities, as well as to Mexico and other international destinations.
 Coal traffic originating in the Powder River Basin (PRB) area of Wyoming is the largest segment of the Railroad's coal business.
 Demand for hydraulic fracturing sand, or frac-sand, is generated by oil and gas drilling, whereas, the Company's petroleum and LPG shipments are primarily impacted by refinery utilization rates, regional crude pricing differentials, pipeline capacity, and the use of asphalt for road programs.
 Renewable shipments consist primarily of biomass exports and wind turbine components.

 Industrial - Our extensive network facilitates the movement of numerous commodities between thousands of origin and destination points throughout North America.
 The Industrial group consists of several categories, including construction, industrial chemicals, plastics, forest products, specialized products (primarily waste, lime, salt and government), metals and ores, and soda ash.
-Transportation of these products accounted for 27% of our freight revenue in 2018.
-Commercial, residential and governmental infrastructure investments drive shipments of steel, aggregates (cement components), cement and wood products.
+Transportation of these products accounted for 29% of our freight revenue in 2019.
+Commercial, residential and governmental infrastructure investments drive shipments of steel, aggregates, cement and wood products.
 Industrial and light manufacturing plants receive steel, nonferrous materials, minerals and other raw materials.